0xjmux/scripts/README.md

 # scripts
-publicly accessible scripts for basic task automation
+Publicly accessible scripts for basic automation when helping others with linux setup.